-The COVID-19 pandemic has a huge impact on the tissue industry.
-Since the pandemic has reached all continents, consumers around the world have been faced with empty store shelves when looking for toilet paper.
-We can honestly say that toilet paper has become a symbol of this pandemic.
+The COVID-19 pandemic has had a huge impact on the tissue industry.
+Once the pandemic had reached every continent, consumers around the world were faced with empty store shelves when looking for toilet paper.
+We can honestly say that toilet paper became a symbol of the pandemic.

-The global paper and pulp industry already faced enormous challenges before the pandemic: digitalization is continuously decreasing the demand of newsprint papers as well as printing and writing papers.
-Political decisions in many countries are influencing the global trade, unstable situation at the market leads unstable raw material prices which forces structural changes in paper industry.
+The global paper and pulp industry was already facing enormous challenges before the pandemic: digitalization is continuously decreasing the demand for newsprint paper, as well as for printing and writing paper.
+Political decisions in many countries are influencing global trade, while unstable market situations are leading to volatile raw material prices that are forcing structural change on the paper industry.

 Not only must manufacturers meet these challenges, they must also ensure maximum line efficiency and profitability to maintain their competitiveness in the market.

 While overall demand is stable at best, there are still several sectors and regions showing solid growth.
 In this expert blog, I want to focus on one of the most successful: hygiene paper products.